Roland Jupiter-4: Architecture

 The final signal path also included a high-pass filter and a lush stereo chorus effect based on two, now rare, MN3004 ICs.
 The chorus circuit board is located underneath the modulation wheel, and has a single front button for enabling and disabling the effect.
 It is lush and wide, supplying a pseudo stereo effect when both audio outputs are used.
-While early JP-4 filters and all JP-4 envelope generators use the now rare BA662 VCA chips, they're starting to be reverse engineered by multiple third parties.

 The Jupiter-4 had ten preset sounds and also featured eight memory locations for user-created patches.
 Saving to those locations requires two widely separated write record buttons to be held, to protect against accidental writing.
 A battery located deep between the chorus and power supply preserves the contents of the memory ICs.

 The controls to the right of the arpeggiator are only live when the yellow manual button is selected.
 While all of the switches, sliders and potentiometers are analog, these controls interface digitally through the use of analog to digital converts in the signal path.
 They are supplied with hi/low logic voltages or 0–5 volt voltages.
 Multiplexers and analog to digital converters read the settings, then send them in digital form to the microcontroller.
 The microcontroller then converts these parameters to analog control voltages, and sends them to the voice cards and envelope gates.
 Despite being a relatively early synthesizer with hybrid digital control, it remains relatively stable.

 Due to the low cost of the synthesizer, it managed to find its way into the hands of various musicians of the time, most of which were associated with the new wave and synthpop music scenes (see below).
 Philip Oakey of The Human League said of the Jupiter-4: "Ian also got a Jupiter 4 during the course of the recording but he took it away with him.
 What a fantastic, underrated synth that was.
 It was like a home organ with its horrible fake wood panels — eight programmable memories and eight presets!"

+Voice Card Revisions

+Roland produced four major different types voice cards for the system: the early B/C and D cards which were based on BA662 for the filter, and the later E revision cards which were based on IR3109.
+Depending on which card is installed on the Jupiter-4, can influence what calibration procedures are required.
+It can be assumed each Jupiter-4 will generally have identical voice cards, unless they were sent for repair and exchange with a different revision, or a synth repair shop has swapped them out for others.
+While early JP-4 filters and all JP-4 envelope generators use the now rare BA662 VCA chips, they're starting to be reverse engineered by multiple third parties.